giannifontanot/portfolio-react/README.md

 ## Current Features
 ````````````````````````
+- I used React to create this portfolio
 - The website is very easy to navigate.
 - It is in itself a project, it was very hard to code!
 - The code is made from scratch using the PureCSS library.